-Patent landscapes have been used in the IP industry for a very long time and have been primarily used to track the number of patent filings, competitors, collaborations, and so on.
-But there is much more to these landscapes than counting numbers.
+Patent landscapes have been in the IP industry for a very long time and have been majorly used to track the number of patent filings, the number of competitors, the number of collaborations, and so on.
+But, there is much more to these landscapes than counting numbers.

 Prevalent Patent Landscapes lack Critical details

-How can these representations help you find what your competitors are trying to do?
+How can these representations help you find what your competitors are actually trying to do?

 The majority of us would agree that prevalent patent landscapes are unable to give the right answers in the first place, maybe not even during the second time.
 Multiple dissections of data may give you a few hints which can help you take your business forward.